Monday, November 3, 2025

 Structure comes before skill.

-In politics, too — you need structure.
+In politics too, you need structure.

-You don’t build a plane in flight.
+You do not build a plane in flight.

 Gravitas and Circumspection